 Finally, the LM-FE method is a technique used for obtaining estimates of population averaged fixed effect slope parameters adjusting for average subject effects.
 These parameters are interpreted as contributing to the response of the average subject after adjusting for a each subject’s average effect.
-An example interpretation of this parameter is: across all subjects, after having adjusted for the average effect of each subject, a one-unit increase in the predictor (Xij) is associated with a (β) unit change in the expected outcome (Yij) of the average subject (assuming all other covariates are held constant).
+An example interpretation of this parameter is: across all subjects, after having adjusted for the average effect of each subject, a one-unit increase in the predictor (Xij) is associated with a (β) unit change, on average, in the outcome (Yij) (assuming all other covariates are held constant).

 Results